Hindu rate of growth: Economic system in India after Independence

 India has never been a socialist country in the strict sense of the term.
 After independence in 1947, India adopted a mixed economy model, with elements of both socialism and capitalism.
 It was seen as a way to achieve rapid industrialization and economic development, and to reduce the country's dependence on foreign capital and imports.
-This approach, known as the "dirgitse model," involved state control of key industries, such as banking, insurance, and heavy industry, and the promotion of import substitution and self-reliance.
+This approach, known as the "dirigiste model," involved state control of key industries, such as banking, insurance, and heavy industry, and the promotion of import substitution and self-reliance.

 India moved away from its dirigiste model of economic development in the 1990s adopting a more market-oriented approach, known as neoliberalism.
 This transition was spurred by wider shifts in the global economy, including the dissolution of the Soviet Union and the rise of globalisation.
 Additionally, during the 1991 Balance of Payments crisis, India's acceptance of an IMF loan came with the stipulation that it implement economic reforms.
 These reforms encompassed liberalisation, deregulation, and privatisation.